aws/eks-anywhere/docs/developer/pull-requests.md

 * When necessary, encourage folks to create follow-up tickets, so feedback and improvement ideas don't get lost.

 If you get here, you are done.
 Approve it.

+### PRs authored as an approver

+If you are on the approvers list, you may add an `/approve` comment to signify that you are fine with merging the PR as is with just 1 `/lgtm`.
+This allows the default behavior of a PR to not be merge by default instead of having to specify `/hold` in order to achieve that.
+By not specifying `/approve`, it is assumed that the author gets to decide when to get the PR approved and which reviewers they want to have the PR looked at.